mysterygift/swiftnote/05_FunctionsAndClosures/closures and mapping.md

 Escaping closures with .self have additional considerations that need to be made (if self refers to an instance of a class).

-*NB* To be honest this is really confusion so I'm just gonna leave this until I really need to understand it.

 ## Autoclosures

 Closures automatically created to wrap an expression passed as an argument to a function, taking no args and returning the value of the wrapped expression.

-You may often call funcs that take autoclosures but you won't implement them often.
+You may often call funcs that take autoclosures but you won't implement them often (because they can make your code hard to read when used in excess).
 Below is an example of how you can delay evaluation using a closure.

 ```swift
 var customersInLine = ["Chris", "Alex", "Ewa", "Barry", "Daniella"]